square/square-ruby-sdk/README.md

 ## Tests

-First, clone the gem locally and `cd` into the directory.
+First, clone the repo locally and `cd` into the directory.

 ```sh
 git clone https://github.com/square/square-ruby-sdk.git